BOI committed to promote country as investment destination - PakObserver

 Islamabad

-Investment promotion consists of two core elements, namely image building and investment generation, said a Spokesman of Board of Investment (BOI) Shah Jahan in talking to APP here on Tuesday.
+Investment promotion consists of two core elements, namely image building and investment generation, said a Spokesman of Board of Investment (BOI), Shah Jahan told APP here on Saturday.

 The official said that huge foreign investment in automobile sector would be expected from different groups because of the prudent policies of the government.